angus6291/COMP2113-Project/README.md

 Code requirement 4: File input/output (e.g. for loading/saving game status)

 After the player has successfully or unsucessfully guessed a number, the number will be changed to a "O" or "X" on the bingo board.
-If the player presses "S" to save the status, the data of the current game progress will be saved in a file.
+When the player presses "S" to save the status, the data of the current game progress will be saved in a file.

 If the player has already had a game playing beforehand, press 'L' then the saved game will be reloaded.